 1. The Maine Department of Agriculture, Conservation and Forestry may cancel a written compliance agreement or limited permit based on a violation of, or non-compliance with, any of its terms or conditions or any other provision of this rule.
 If the person has been given notice of cancellation orally, written confirmation of the decision and the reasons for it will be provided within 10 working days.
 Written agreements may be reinstated by the Department if it finds that the reason(s) for cancellation has (have) been rectified.

-2. Any person found to violate any provision of this quarantine is guilty of a Class E crime.
+2. A person who violates this rule commits a civil violation punishable under 7 M.R.S.A. § 2303.

 EFFECTIVE DATE: